Pot pies don't get much easier than this! Cheesy broccoli is topped with puff pastry and baked until flaky and golden brown.

 - Cut four pieces of puff pastry to fit tops of ramekins OR simply cut the pastry sheet into four equal squares.
 Cut an X in the middle of each piece of puff pastry to vent steam.

 - Divide broccoli cheese mixture into four ramekins that have been sprayed with cooking spray or an oil mister.
 Top each with puff pastry.
 Brush puff pastry with egg wash.
 Bake for 12-14 minutes or until puff pastry is puffy and golden brown.

-I baked the pot pies in 3 1/2-inch ramekins. 🙂
+I used 3 1/2-inch ramekins. 🙂

 I've been making variations on this recipe once a week lately and really enjoying it.
 Thanks so much!

 Great easy recipe!
 I used a 2.5 qt dish and baked it a little longer.
 I will definitely make this again!